-Jose ‘Migue’ Malave Death: Father Of 11 Murdered While Protecting His 8-Year-Old Son From Armed Robbers
+Jose ‘Migue’ Malave Death: Father-Of-11 Murdered While Protecting His 8-Year-Old Son From Armed Robbers

 — NJ.com (@njdotcom) November 15, 2017

-Some family members have set up a GoFundMe to raise money for Jose Malave’s children and his funeral costs.
-In just two days the fundraiser brought in more than $5,000, already surpassing the goal.
+Some family members have set up a GoFundMe page to raise money for Jose Malave’s children and his funeral costs.
+In just two days, the fundraiser brought in more than $5,000, already surpassing the goal.
 The fundraiser attracted donations from across the country, with many leaving messages of condolences and offering support to his surviving family.

 [Featured Image by mokee81/iStock]